- Fastly Status

 How to check if your CNAME is set to nonssl.global.fastly.net

 Your output should appear similar to the following:

 nonssl.global.fastly.net. in your output, then your CNAME isn't properly set.
 We link to instructions for setting your CNAME for a number of popular providers.

 Instead of using the above command in your terminal, you can also use various online DNS checking tools, such as the OpenDNS Cache Check.

-  Limiting POP use to the United States and European Union
+Limiting POP use to North America and the European Union

 nossl.us-eu.fastly.net. instead of